 There is nothing in the world like off-grid living.
 You can take it to the next level by adding a solar generator to the experience.
 When people think of living on the road in a van or being a "nomad" in their RV's, they believe that almost all of life's basic luxuries, like WiFi, refrigeration, and even basic lighting will need to be sacrificed.
 Little do they know that a solar generator completely changes the landscape.

-Why should you invest in the best solar generator you can find so you can live your dream van life?
+Why should you invest in the best solar generator for van life?

 Let's face it.
 Trying to go off-the-grid without some kind of portable power would be an unnecessary challenge, especially with the quality and options available to you via solar generators.
 Even though solar generators aren't perfect, they certainly come the closest in regards to setting yourself up with the convenience of having a power supply.
 Let's take a look a the positives and perhaps the not-so-positives when it comes to solar generators.